marcusnobrega-eng/profile/_pages/Developed_Models.md

 [Download Model](https://github.com/marcusnobrega-eng/TC-Hydro)

 ## MODOBR
-MODOBR is a retention pond design algorithm focused on maximizing the hydrological routing maximum ponding depth with the depth required in case the media and/or the hydraulic devices are clogged and cannot store or release any water.
+MODOBR is a retention pond design algorithm focused on maximizing the hydrological routing maximum ponding depth, with the depth required in case the media and/or the hydraulic devices are clogged and cannot store or release any water.
 <img width="1460" height="448" alt="image" src="https://github.com/user-attachments/assets/03e8fba3-7ac8-4494-91c6-bc36c4ab8526" />

 The model is developed in Excel-VBA and is available in